Skip to main content

 - Stop when the file is written; do not ask for confirmation

-GPT-5: Executes the tool loop efficiently with minimal redundant calls.
+GPT-5.5: Executes the tool loop efficiently with minimal redundant calls.
 The structured output discipline carries over — the briefing is well-formatted with clear headers.
 Follows the "no same domain twice" constraint reliably.
+The prose is clean but reads more like a report template than an analyst's voice.

-Opus 4.7: Plans explicitly before acting, which adds one reasoning step but reduces backtracking.
-The final briefing has more editorial voice than GPT-5's — reads like a human analyst wrote it, not a pipeline.
+Claude Opus 4.8: Plans explicitly before acting via Claude Code's interleaved thinking, which adds one reasoning step but reduces backtracking.
+The final briefing has the most editorial voice of the three — reads like a human analyst wrote it, not a pipeline — and the [UNVERIFIED] flags are applied judiciously.
 Stops when told to stop, unlike older Claude versions that asked "Shall I proceed?"

-Winner: Opus 4.7 — The planning-before-acting behavior reduces wasted tool calls, and the output quality on the final document is meaningfully higher.
+Winner: Claude Opus 4.8 — The plan-before-acting behavior reduces wasted tool calls, and the editorial quality on the final document is meaningfully higher.

 8. Debugging Agent